How Long to Smoke a Brisket at 225 – A Matter of Time

 Related Reading

-Can You Overcook Brisket at 225 Degrees?
+Can You Overcook Brisket at 225°F?

 The Brisket Stall

 Before wrapping the meat, some people will spritz the brisket with beef broth, apple cider vinegar, or a similar solution from a spray bottle to keep the brisket moist.
+I don’t spritz because I’m worried about disturbing the bark

 Related Reading